jan-g/monkey-patch-demo/README.md

 the same program, but you get to intercept all calls to `open` and decide what to do with them.

 You can print out a stack trace (as here); or drop into a debugger, or what-have-you.

+`test`, `imported.py` and `imported_later.py` aren't part of the monkey-patching: they are just there to show the behaviour.